 Our Privacy Notice provides details of how we will use your personal information Privacy Notice.

-If you believe that the personal information Avon and Somerset Constabulary is holding about you is inaccurate or incomplete you have the right to request us to correct it.
-If you need to tell us your information is not correct contact the Data Protection Team.
+If you believe the personal information Avon and Somerset Constabulary is holding about you is inaccurate or incomplete you have the right to request us to correct it.
+If you need to tell us your information is not correct, contact the Data Protection Team.